alexch/codelikethis/public/references/grading_rubric.md

 - 1 -> The way you have your directory structured is breaking your code, or there are errors stemming from the way you've structured your file(s)
 - 2 -> Your program runs but your files are more "stream of consciousness" than an intentional structure.
 All files are in the same directory, or subdirectory regardless of type.
 - 3 -> Files are layed out logically with related sections grouped together.
-Different file types are in seperate subdirectories.
+Different file types are in separate subdirectories.
-- 4 -> Wow!